-However, if no lawsuit has been filed yet, the sooner you put in place an asset protection plan for those assets the easier you will sleep at night, even if you are in imminent danger of a lawsuit being filed.
+However, if no lawsuit has been filed, the sooner you put in place an asset protection plan for those assets the easier you will sleep at night, even if you are not in any imminent danger.

-Hence, even though if you are within the time limit for a conveyance to be considered "fraudulent" you may still be safe, since public records will show that you do not own any property.
-In other words, you may not be found out and as a result the lawsuit does not materialize.
+Even if you are within the time limit for a conveyance to be considered 'fraudulent' you may still be safe, since public records will show that you do not own any property.

-For the U.S. we recommend the Delaware LLC which only requires a single member.
-The president of the foundation is appointed as General Manager of the LLC/LLP who can then be the signatory on the other side of the conveyance transaction.
+For the U.S. we recommend the Delaware LLC, which only requires a single member.
+The president of the foundation is appointed as General Manager who can then be the signatory on the other side of the conveyance transaction.

 The same solution can be used for vessels, vintage or luxury cars and depository storage of paintings, precious metals etc. or any other asset that entails a title record maintained by some governmental or private entity.
 Obviously assets stored in your own home would be harder to protect this way, because it would be harder to prove that some other entity actually owns the asset rather than yourself.

 For this to work the property or other asset would need to be owned free and clear.
-Therefore if there is an existing mortgage on say the property, the lender is usually not going to be willing to allow you to transfer the property to a corporate entity without the loan first being paid off.
+Therefore, if there is an existing mortgage, on the property for instance, the lender is usually not going to allow you to transfer the property to a corporate entity without the loan first being paid off.

 If this is not possible, then another option could be to try and refinance the property to the maximum loan to value amount possible.
-Even if you do that there is still probably going to be equity that needs to be protected and so another possible solution for that is to file a so-called a "friendly lien" from an offshore company.
+Even if you do that there is still probably going to be equity that needs to be protected and so another possible solution is to file a so-called a 'friendly lien' from an offshore company.

 This has to be done carefully because courts have become familiar with this type of strategy and may possibly question whether or not you have any type of interest in the company.
-For obvious reasons this entity filing the lien needs to be at complete "arms length" from the property owner and not associated in any way.
+For obvious reasons this entity filing the lien needs to be at 'arms length' from the property owner and not associated in any way.

-We can provide so-called "shelf" or "ready-made" companies for this purpose, which been set up for a few years and therefore have a history behind them.
+We can provide so-called 'shelf' or 'ready-made' companies for this purpose, which have been set up for a few years and therefore have a history behind them.
 Please contact us for more information on using a shelf company for this purpose, as well as current shelf company options and pricing.